 Today’s workforce has stumbled upon unprecedented times.
-At a time when stability is replaced with chaos and predictability with volatility, having a stable work environment where employees can feel at ease is more important than ever.
+At a time when stability is replaced with chaos and predictability with volatility, having a stable work environment and having companies support employees is more important than ever.

 In the past months, most of the enterprises around the Globe – both SME’s and large corporations – had to discover new ways for their business to operate effectively during the state of lockdown.
 Key players implemented innovative ways of recruiting, training and keeping the productivity high, and new software was released to support their (now) remote functions.
 Businesses changed their strategies amid the global health emergency.
 However, many are failing to respond to the increased anxiety levels of their employees.